fredisnowhere/sharedcredentials/README.md

 * ZKP/MPC based solutions can help sometimes but usually with some drawbacks -> not always well understood and well implemented, it may involve new constraints about client side cryptography support and new protection mecanism for the private key storage and usage -> it may involve other smart contracts, other parties...
 * As a wallet solution provider, we can incite users to create several "accounts / DIDs" to separate / isolate digital identities -> if it is not done transparently and nearly automatically, we doubt it will become reality (People can create several accounts on Metamask wallets for their own sake and they mostly don't)

-## New* kind of "shared credential with multiple possible proofs"?
+## New* kind of "shared credential with multiple preentation proofs"?

 *Note: it may have been already proposed and even implemented somewhere we are not aware of